aqlaboratory/openfold-3/docs/source/Inference.md

   - `template_alignment_file_path`: Path to the preprocessed template cache entry `.npz` file used for template featurization.
 By default, template cache entries are automatically created in a short preprocessing step using the raw template alignment files provided under this same field and the template structures identified in the alignment.

+  - `template_cif_paths`: List of paths to CIF template files when using {ref}`CIF direct template mode <inference-cif-direct-templates>`.
+This field is mutually exclusive with `template_alignment_file_path`.

   - `template_entry_chain_ids`: List of template chains, identified by their entry (typically PDB) IDs and chain IDs, used for featurization.
 By default, up to the first 4 of these chains are used.

-  Note: Refer to the {doc}`Template How-To Documentation <template_how_to>` for how to specify these fields if you want to use precomputed template alignments instead of Colabfold alignments for template inputs.
+  Note: Refer to the {doc}`Template How-To Documentation <template_how_to>` for how to specify these fields if you want to use precomputed template alignments instead of Colabfold alignments for template inputs, or see {ref}`CIF Direct Template Mode <inference-cif-direct-templates>` for using template structures directly without alignments.

 Note: If MSA and template files are persisted between runs, the same `inference_query_set.json` file can be used to resubmit the query without needing to rerun the template and MSA pipelines.
 To do so: